percona/percona-server-mongodb-operator/source/sidecar.rst

 ==========================

 You can add sidecar containers to Percona Distribution for MongoDB Replica Set, Config Servers, and mongos Pods.
-Just use ``sidecars`` subsection ing the ``replsets``, ``sharding.configsvrReplSet``, and ``sharding.mongos`` of the ``deploy/cr.yaml`` configuration file.
+Just use ``sidecars`` subsection in the ``replsets``, ``sharding.configsvrReplSet``, and ``sharding.mongos`` of the ``deploy/cr.yaml`` configuration file.
 In this subsection, you should specify the name and image of your container and possibly a command to run: